.02 Definitions.

 (iv) The development, implementation, and evaluation of a resident’s service plan.

-(56) "Personal representative" means an individual appointed by the court with the duties and authority to settle and distribute the estate of the decedent.
+(62) “Personal representative” means an individual appointed by the court with the duties and authority to settle and distribute the estate of the decedent consistent with Estates and Trusts Article, §7-401, Annotated Code of Maryland.

 (b) “Physical restraint” does not mean a protective device as defined in this regulation.

-(59) "Plan of correction" means a written response from the assisted living program that addresses each deficiency cited as a result of an inspection by the Department.
+(65) “Plan of correction” means a written response from the assisted living program that addresses how each deficiency cited as a result of a survey by the Department or the Department’s designee will be corrected.

-(60) "Protective device" means any device or equipment, except bed side rails:
+(66) “Protective device” means any device or equipment, except bedside rails:

 (a) That: